Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Skills:** Choose one from Animal Handling, Medicine, Nature, or Survival.
 You gain proficiency in that skill.
 If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
 If you already do so, you can add 1d4 to any ability check you make using that skill.

 ### Undying Guardian
-At 21st level, your vitality has been integrated into your druid grove, up to one square mile of land you personally guard.
+At 21st level, your vitality has been integrated into your grove, up to one square mile of land you personally guard.
 You are now a Plant.

-If you are killed, your body reforms within your druid grove 2d10 days after your death unless your druid grove is destroyed.
+If you are killed, your body reforms within your grove 2d10 days after your death unless your grove is destroyed.
 During the next session your character participates in, you have disadvantage on any downtime checks to represent the time spent reforming your body.
 Because you have already given your soul up to pursue this form of undeath, you are immune to any effect that would prevent your resurrection.

 Due to your form, you gain the following benefits.

 - You gain resistance to bludgeoning, piercing, and slashing damage from nonmagical sources.